Coder246/FingerRise/README.md

 # FingerRise
- Android Game which uses multiFinger
+ Android Game which uses MultiFinger touch

+ The game is currently in a proof-of-concept state